 Validation of the results submitted by re-running the respective algorithms on our evaluation servers

-Despite anyone can pre-register for the ISBI 2021 challenge edition, only pre-registrants with highly competitive methods for at least one of the 13 included datasets will be allowed to compete in the primary track.
+Despite anyone could pre-register for the ISBI 2021 challenge edition, only pre-registrants with highly competitive methods for at least one of the 13 included datasets were allowed to compete in the primary track.
 More precisely, a method is considered highly competitive for a particular dataset only if its OPCSB score is not below the threshold established as the difference between OPCSB of the third-ranked method for the particular dataset in the Cell Segmentation Benchmark leaderboard as of January 15th, 2021, and the standard deviation of OPCSB within individual human annotations for the particular dataset.

 Dataset